Lupin3000/Raspberry-PI-Tutorials/WIFIAnalysis/readme.md

 ## Attention

+> In this tutorial we need the `wlan1` interface in the so-called monitor mode.
+You cannot use the `wlan0` interface from the Raspberry PI for this.

 If you have already set up an [Access Point](../AccessPoint) and/or a [Captive portal](../CaptivePortal), you should stop them now!
-In this tutorial we need the `wlan1` interface in the so-called monitor mode.
-You cannot use the `wlan0 interface from the Raspberry PI for this.

 ```shell
 # stop nodogsplash service